SonnyFishback/introduction-to-serverless-framework/README.md

 So what is serverless?

 Serverless is a computation strategy and billing model that allows you to pay only for the computation power your application uses.
 Instead of paying for a typical server that runs continuously in the cloud you can use serverless compute that will run only when you need it and turn off when you don't.

 If a standard server in the cloud is a light bulb, serverless compute would be a light that has a motion sensor so it only turns on when you need it and turns off when you don't.

-Another awesome benefit of serverless compute is auto scaling.
+Another awesome benefit of using serverless compute is auto scaling.
 Traditional servers have bandwidth limitations.
 This means the more users you have, the more servers you must provision.
 With serverless compute, your compute instances scale up and down with your resource needs automatically.

 Sounds cool right?
 This is an awesome strategy that you can leverage across cloud providers making it a great tool for start ups and projects that may scale up in resource needs in a very short time.